 Example: Petter Hansen-Olsen.
 Here, Hansen-Olsen is the surname.

 If you decide to have a double surname, you must always use the full name.
-You'll be listed in the telephone book under the first letter of your first surname.
+In alphabetised lists you will be listed under the first letter of your first last name.
 In this example, the person concerned would be listed under H.

 Middle names and surnames